amplication/bookstore-blog/README.md

 ## demonstration:

 After creation of the Argo CD application we can see that the application is healthy and running within the cluster.
-As our application needed a database to be able to run we added a dependency to a postgresql helm chart for running a database in the cluster aswell - so additional resources can be seen next to the default Helm chart Kubernetes resources.
+As our application needed a database to be able to run we added a dependency to a postgresql helm chart for running a database in the cluster as well - so additional resources can be seen next to the default Helm chart Kubernetes resources.

 ![argocd-application-created](assets/argocd-application-created.png)